agro23/beep-boop/README.md

 * User can choose to loop forwards or backwards through their range.

+* User can enter their name and the program will use it instead of "Dave".

-* Refactor code and clean up code <---
+* Refactor code and clean up code

 ## Setup/Installation Requirements